Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Or you can invest in a larger tent, if your camping party exceeds two minimalist people or includes a rambunctious dog or three.

-This REI CXo-op Camp Dome four person tent has some nice features for car camping in mild, dry weather:
+This REI Co-op Wonderland tent has some nice features for car camping like plenty of head room:

-If you're looking for a really sturdy tent that can stand up against rain and wind, provides a lot of internal space including ample head room, yet is easy to set up with color coded clips and poles, take a look at the Marmot Limestone four person tent:
+If you're looking for a really sturdy tent that can stand up against rain and wind, provides a lot of internal space, yet is easy to set up with color coded clips and poles, take a look at this tent.

-Something very amazing happens when I sit in front of a crackly campfire after a long day on the trail.
+Something very amazing happens when I sit in front of a crackly campfire after a long day on the trail: peace and tranquility wash over my tired body.

 And it's a privilege I don't get to have while backpacking, so I savor my campfire moments.